pablobaxter/Frybits/docs/blog/posts/troubleshooting-file-leaks.md

   * `assembleDebug` triggers the compilation of the Android app in NowInAndroid.
   * `--rerun-tasks` tells the Gradle daemon to ignore any up-to-date checks from tasks and rerun them all.

-After the first successful build of NowInAndroid using the above command, I was able to go to `localhost:19999`, which output all the open files left on the Kotlin daemon.
+After the first successful build of NowInAndroid using the above command, I was able to go to `localhost:19999`, which outputs all the open files left on the Kotlin daemon.
 That's where I got my first indication that something may be wrong, as I was left with 1380 file handles left open.
 This didn't necessarily mean there was a file leak, as these open file handles could be cached.
 To be sure, I stored this result as a text file, and re-ran the Gradle command while making sure the Kotlin daemon was not restarted or killed.

 The next run left me with 2694 open file handles, with each run opening another ~1k files.
 This was obviously a leak.
 I stored the results of each run in a text file for post-processing, to make it easier to read.

 ## Analyzing the Results

 The [file-leak-postprocess](https://github.com/centic9/file-leak-postprocess) tool is useful as it gets all the open file handles that share a similar stacktrace and groups them together (see output above).
 I ran this post-processor tool for each output I collected, and took a quick look to see where most of these files were being opened.
-Visual Studio Code does a great job visualizing which stacktraces have the most open file handles.
+Visual Studio Code does a great job visualizing which stack traces have the most open file handles.

 <figure markdown="span">
   ![img](../../assets/images/file-leak-post-processed.png){ loading=lazy }